TrebledJ/trebledj.github.io/content/posts/projects/2020-12-10-robot-design-contest-simulator.md

 * A **simulation area**.
 This is where the robot is displayed and simulated.
 The position of the robot and its enabled sensors/motors are drawn, along with the bounding boxes of the obstacles.
 (Yes, collision detection exists.)
 * **Components display**.
 This lists the values of various sensors, useful for debugging.
 Most sensors have numeric values.
 The camera is a bit special, and attempts to render a 3D image (by perspective transform).
-* **Configuration**: We want trainees to be able to configure compile options (although the choice of compiler itself is fixed, gcc for Windows/Linux, clang for macOS).
+* **Configuration**: We want trainees to be able to configure compile options (although the choice of compiler itself is fixed, GCC for Windows/Linux, clang for macOS).
 Trainees can also select the folder where their program code is stored.
 * **Playback controls**.
 Trainees have some control over the playback: reset, start, and stop.
 (No pausing though.)
 * **Logging**.
 This is where logging is displayed, log messages from both the simulator and user program will be fed here.